Monitoring Customer Complaints Using SPC

 - How long have they been open?

 Unfortunately, many customer complaint programs don't provide this information in the format of SPC.
 This month's e-zine shows how you can collect and analyze data on customers' complaints using SPC.
-It also introduces our new Microsoft Excel based software for tracking customer complaints using SPC.

 What is a Customer Complaint?